aws/eks-anywhere-build-tooling/projects/replicatedhq/troubleshoot/README.md

 1. Run `make generate` from the root of the repo to update the UPSTREAM_PROJECTS.yaml file.

-### Manually Testing Troubleshoot Version Compatiability
+### Manually Testing Troubleshoot Version Compatibility
 1. build the desired version locally (`make support-bundle`)
 1. copy the support-bundle binary to your path
 1. set the env var `MR_TOOLS_DISABLE=false`, so that the EKS-A commands will use local binaries